 A novel strain of bat-derived rabies spreads rapidly, transforming its victims into ravenous, bite-happy zombies, and leading a small band of survivors to struggle for their very lives against increasingly overwhelming odds.
 We have been here before: after all, the only thing that proliferates faster than a contagious disease is the sheer number of films (and TV shows, games, novels, etc.) concerned with the undead apocalypse.
-Yet while these vary greatly in quality as they shuffle – or in this case run – through their well-worn tropes, there is the sense that a country must release a local version of this global film type in order to rewrite its place on the cinematic map.
+Yet while these vary greatly in quality as they shuffle – or in this case run – through their well-worn tropes, there is the sense that any country wishing to rewrite its place on the cinematic map must release its own assimilated local version of this global film type.
 So even if Flavio Pedota’s Infection (Infección) is not, by any stretch of the imagination, the first film of its kind, it is, certainly and categorically.
 Venezuela‘s first zombie film – and the novelty of this setting alone ensures that the film represents a variant strain on an otherwise familiar subgenre.

 Still grieving the loss of his wife to cancer, molecular biologist Dr Adam Vargas (Rubén Guevara) finds himself rushing cross-country in the middle of a violent outbreak to be reunited with his young son Miguel (Luca de Lima).
 Along the way, he falls in with his neighbour Johnny (Leonidas Urbina), a World Health Organisation scientiest (Genna Chanelle Hayes) and various other people, all equally frantic, in a picaresque road movie that bears witness to the rapidly unfolding chaos and dissolution of civic norms.